Go Ad-Free

 Several other viruses that attack the brain are also transmitted by mosquito bites.
 They include La Crosse encephalitis in the upper Midwest, mid-Atlantic and southeastern states as well as St. Louis encephalitis in eastern and central states.

-With Zika Virus, It Becomes Urgent to Keep Mosquitoes from Biting:
+With Zika Virus, It Became Urgent to Keep Mosquitoes from Biting

 Despite the spread of these viral infections, most Americans have not worried about mosquito-borne illness.
-The game changer is the Zika virus.
-Dramatic videos of babies born with microcephaly have a lot of people worried, even though the CDC has not reported any cases of Zika that have been transmitted by mosquito bites in the continental US.
+Then in 2015 and 2016, the Zika virus was a game changer.
+Dramatic videos of babies born with microcephaly frightened a lot of people.
+Since 2018, though, that has eased as the CDC has not reported any cases of Zika transmitted by mosquito bites in the continental US.

 Zika can also affect the nervous system and cause Guillain-Barré Syndrome, which may result in paralysis.
 Guillain-Barré Syndrome as a consequence of Zika infection is uncommon (one case in 500 in the U.S. so far).